 (TC7.3.3 and above)

-his feature allows an administrator to monitor a room from the endpoint’s web interface by getting snapshots from the camera sources connected to the endpoint
+This feature allows an administrator to monitor a room from the endpoint’s web interface.
+This happens when snapshots from the camera sources are connected to the endpoint.